nodejs/node/doc/contributing/maintaining-shared-library-support.md

 # Maintaining shared library support

-Node.js unofficially supports a build option where Node.js is built as a shared library (node.dll/libnode.so).
-The shared library provides an easy way to embed Node.js into other applications and to have multiple applications use a single copy of Node.js instead of having to bundle in the full Node.js footprint into each application.
+Node.js unofficially supports a build option where Node.js is built as a shared library.
+The shared library is node.dll on windows, and libnode on other platforms.
-For workloads that require multiple node instances this can result in a significant footprint savings.
+The shared library provides a way to embed Node.js into other applications and to have multiple applications use a single copy of Node.js instead of having to bundle in the full Node.js footprint into each application.
+For workloads that require multiple Node.js instances this can result in a significant footprint savings.

 This document provides an outline of the approach and things to look out for when maintaining the shared library support.